jmoberly/node-seed/README.md

 	npm install
 	jake test

-If you want to see all of your options `jake --tasks` will show the menu
+If you want to see all of your options `jake --tasks` will show the menu.